Herrjea/wordgen/README.md

 ## Usage

 After compiling with `make`, the executable will be bin/main.
-Run it then with `bin/main [file name]`.
+Run it then with `bin/main <file name>`.
 The file will be searched for in the languages/ directory.

+The way it is set by default, it parse the file and generate a short text.

 ## Syntax

+The syntax is pretty rigid now, but I'll change it as soon as I find some spare time.

+Every syllable is defined through a sequence of upper case characters, each of them referring to a set of phonemes.
+Parenthesis can also be used to make enclosing elements optional, appearing 50% of the fime.
+An example would be having the sets C = { f, g, th, m, ͼ, ϝr }, V = { a, i, u, υ, η } and F = { n, l, w } and syllables (C)VV and C(C)V(F).
+This could generate words like faathmυj, ͼηlmiw, gun and ϝrinfguwmal.

+Back to sirious.
+The file containing the description must be divided into sections, all of them divided by a line consisting only of `.`.

+The first section contains the sets of glyphs and the single character, upper case name you give it, following the pattern `<Char> = { <list of glyphs, separated with commas>`.

+The second section contains syllable structures, one in each line.
+It can consist of upper case characters and, optionally, parenthesis to show optionality.
+The program does not yet check that the characters you're using here have been previously defined in the first section D= it won't notice untill runtime.

+You can also check the files in the languages/ directory to see some examples.

-### Emergent tricks
+#### Emergent tricks

 (C)V(F) (C)V